fatizhf/lswebhomework3/README.md

 ```

-My name is:
+My name is: Fatima Zahra El Hafa

-I like to:
+I like to: Code and Read

-I'm learning:
+I'm learning: To code

 ```